 Sephora’s Holy Sheet is one of the sets I look forward to most each year.
 This year, it is the Sephora Collection Holy Sheet Mask & Self Care Set.
 It incorporates more types of products.
 The set gets released every May and October or November.
 While sheet masks are always the star of the set, we get more types of products with every new set that comes out.
 That is not necessarily a bad thing, because as much as I love sheet masks, I look forward to seeing what new items we’ll get to try when a new set comes out.
+I’ve also reviewed some other Sephora Collection Sheet Mask Sets.

 I have one timeline where I list all major: Promotions, Sales, Deals, GWP, Promo Codes, and Events.
 Those who want to see an overall idea of what to expect this year should stop by.
 See where this 2019 Sephora Collection Holy Sheet Mask & Self Care Set lines up with others on the calendar.
 You can also visit my Sephora retailer page to see active and upcoming offers of all types.